 √ When you join – get ONE (1) FREE FROZEN YOGURT with a purchase of one at regular price at the IKEA Bistro.
 Offer valid for 30 days from date at bottom of printout.
 One time offer only.

 Another benefit: IKEA Family card holders can get BOGO tickets to the Kannapolis Intimidators minor league baseball games during the month of June, 2015.
 Just show your IKEA Family card at the box office when you buy tickets.
 To see information the Intimidators’ deal and others, click here.

 Summer reading programs can help kids stay interested in books through the summer.
 Here are three programs that offer kids (and, in one case, adults) rewards for reading a certain number of books or for a certain number of hours.
 Follow each link for more details on how to participate.

-Barnes and Nobles’ Imagination’s Destination program lets kids in grades one through six choose a free book when they read eight books.
+Barnes and Nobles’ summer reading program lets kids in grades one through six choose a free book when they read eight books.
 More details.
 You can also find some tips for parents and lots of book recommendations on the same website.